§4. Jurisdiction, duties, and powers of the secretary; rules and regulations

 (14) To require interested persons to place uniform meters of a type approved by the

-waste and the transportation of illegally produced oil or gas.
+the transportation of illegally produced oil or gas.
 These meters shall be under the

 supervision and control of the department of conservation.
 It shall be a violation of this